Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

-Both \cite{duan2007generalized} and \cite{gelfand2007bayesian} extend the Spatial Dirichlet Process (SDP) by considering varying mixture weights, which allow observations to depend on different surfaces at different locations.
+Both \cite{duan2007generalized} and \cite{gelfand2007bayesian} extend the spatial Dirichlet Process (SDP) by considering varying mixture weights, which allow observations to depend on different surfaces at different locations.
 Here, the weights can be defined to allow for site-specific selection of surfaces, enabling similar weights to be assigned to sites that are close together.
-It is worth noting that due to the lack of techniques for deriving a posterior distribution for the weights, this process is not suitable for clustering purposes.
-However, this limitation allows for prediction to be performed.
+It is worth noting that due to the lack of techniques for deriving a posterior distribution for the weights, this process is not suitable for clustering purposes, which is a task studied in the extension proposed by \cite{petrone2009hybrid}.

-One of the main limitations of single-$\theta$ processes is that such models require replications at each spatial location.
+One of the main limitations of the spatial DP is that it requires replications at each spatial location.
 Consequently, these models are not suitable when the data represent only one surface.
 To address this limitation, \cite{reich2007multivariate} propose a spatial extension of the stick-breaking construction that allows the probabilities $\pi_h$ to vary spatially without relying on the presence of replications.
-This model is a case of single-$\pi$ process, where probabilities are defined through a kernel function smoothing over space. \cite{grazian2023spatio} proposes a spatio-temporal extension of this model, also comparing a single-$\theta$ model with a model when both the weight and the atoms are allowed to depend on space and time.
-While the conceptual introduction of dependence on both the atoms and the weights of the process may seem straightforward, the computational time required increases drastically.
+This model is a case of single-$\pi$ process, where probabilities are defined through a kernel function smoothing over space. \cite{grazian2023spatio} proposes a spatio-temporal extension of this model, also comparing a single-$\theta$ model with a model where both weights and atoms are allowed to depend on space and time.
+While the conceptual introduction of dependence on both the atoms and the weights of the process may seem straightforward, the computational time required drastically increases.

 Another computational limitation of the kernel stick-breaking prior is related to the dimensionality of the data.
 To make the algorithm feasible, these approaches usually select a limited area around each point location.
 In order to perform dimension reduction, an approach developed by \cite{reich2012variable} based on Bayesian variable selection can be employed, where only informative spatial locations are included in the definition of the kernels.